pelson/pelson.github.io/content/heroku_fuse_mount.md

         subprocess.check_call([sys.executable, 'ff4d.py', mount_dir, '-ap', dropbox_token])

-With all of this in place, I'm able to fire up my tornado webapp, and navigate my dropbox content from within the browser.
+With all of this in place, I'm able to fire up my tornado webapp, and navigate my Dropbox content from within the browser.

 The complete code can be found at https://github.com/pelson/heroku-with-dropbox-mount.